AWS Certification – Analytics Services – Cheat Sheet

 • Core nodes

-• host persistent data using Hadoop Distributed File System (HDFS) and run Hadoop tasks
+• with software components that host persistent data using Hadoop Distributed File System (HDFS) and run Hadoop tasks

 • can be increased in an existing cluster